HOME ABOUT OUR CLUB JOIN US LOCATIONS GRADINGS CONTACT MEMBER LOGIN

 The Art of the Sword

 Kenjutsu was the main art studied by the samurai.
-As such there were literally hundreds of different schools, all with slightly different methods and techniques.
+As such there were literally hundreds of different schools from the late 1300's through late 1800's, all with slightly different methods and techniques.

-The art consists of the study of techniques using katana (long sword) and wakizashi (short sword).
-Students begin with bokken (wooden swords), move to Shinai and Bogu (bamboo sword and armor) for sparring, then Iaito (unsharpened metal blades) and eventually Shinken (live blades).
+Kenjutsu consists of the study of techniques using katana (long sword) initially and later wakizashi (short sword).
+Students begin with bokken (wooden swords), move to Shinai and Bogu (bamboo sword and armour) for sparring, then Iaito (unsharpened metal practice blades) and eventually Shinken (live blades).

 JOJUTSU